-Campbell does not discriminate on the basis of sex, gender, or sexual orientation in any of its education or employment programs and activities.
 The university will respond to complaints or reports about prohibited conduct with measures designed to stop the behavior, eliminate any such discrimination, prevent the recurrence of the prohibited conduct, and remediate any adverse effects of such conduct on campus or in university-related programs or activities.
 This may include the implementation of interim restriction(s).

 If a student, staff, or faculty member believes they know of a case of sexual misconduct, they should promptly report incidents to the Title IX coordinator:

 Title IX Coordinator

 P.O.
 Box 95

 All faculty and staff (including all resident assistants, resident directors, and resident chaplains) who observe or are aware of sexual misconduct are required to immediately report those incidents to the Title IX coordinator.
 The faculty or staff member should not investigate or try and resolve or mediate the situation.